aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 Supposing that no other experiment is being run at the same time, this could be an acceptable solution.

 But dedicating all the website traffic to this experiment can be risky.
-If something goes wrong in the experiment group, we can loose up to 50% of the users willing to register for the free trial.
-But as the website modification is fairly small, this risk is very limited.
+If something goes wrong in the experiment group, we can lose up to 50% of the users willing to register for the free trial.
+But as the website modification is small, this risk is very limited.

 ## Analysis

 ### Sanity check

-Out of the [first results](https://docs.google.com/spreadsheets/d/1Mu5u9GrybDdska-ljPXyBjTpdZIUev_6i7t4LRDfXM8/edit#gid=0), sanity checks on the invariants metrics have to be done in order to verify that our experiment is not significantly changing some key metrics.
+Out of the [first results](https://docs.google.com/spreadsheets/d/1Mu5u9GrybDdska-ljPXyBjTpdZIUev_6i7t4LRDfXM8/edit#gid=0), sanity checks on the invariants metrics must be done to verify that our experiment is not significantly changing some key metrics.

 #### Number of cookies

 What we expect to see is that these cookies should be allocated with a statistical probability of 0.5 between the control group and the experiment group.
-So in order to pass the test, we need to verify that the ratio of cookies allocated in the control group lies in a 95% confidence interval of a similar distribution following a binomial law of probability 0.5.
+So, to pass the test, we need to verify that the ratio of cookies allocated in the control group lies in a 95% confidence interval of a similar distribution following a binomial law of probability 0.5.

 Indicator | Value
 ---- | ----